govau/design-system-components/.github/ISSUE_TEMPLATE/---feature-request.md

 ---
-name: "\U0001F31F Feature request"
+name: "\U0001F4A1 Feature request"
-about: "Suggest an idea for the product \U0001F4A1"
+about: "Suggest an idea for the product"

 ---